 The Clinical Component consists of a minimum of 360 hours of clinical practice based on a variety of musculoskeletal disorders.
 It emphasises the central importance of "the evidence" of the patient.
 The hours of clinical practice will include: supervised patient assessments and treatments, formal and informal tutorials and self-directed learning.
-The maximum ratio of participants to Clinical Educator is limited to three.
+The maximum ratio of candidates to a Clinical Educator is limited to two.